- Expat Guide

 As a tourist, you can drive without problem with your foreign driving license in Chile.
 The international license is useful but not compulsory.

 However, as soon as you are a resident, you are expected to use a Chilean driving license.
-Chile has almost no driving license equivalency agreement with foreign countries (apart from Spain and South Korea).
+Chile has very few driving license equivalency agreements with foreign countries (apart from Spain, South Korea, and few Latin America countries).
 You need to undertake a theoretical exam and a practical exam, plus some medical tests, to be granted a Chilean license.